 And finally, the case study addresses how scientists can better explain environmental uncertainty.
 OEC readers might find it valuable to peruse relevant publications by the National Academies of Science (e.g., Environmental Decisions in the Face of Uncertainty, 2013), or a report from the U.S. Global Change Research Program, “Best Practice Approaches for Characterizing, Communicating and Incorporating Scientific Uncertainty in Climate Decision Making,”, which has very good sections on how to understand environmental uncertainty and explain it to the public.

-Posted 6 months, 3 weeks and 2 days ago
+Posted 8 months and 3 weeks ago

 In this case, Kiera confronts a variety of roadblocks and ethical dilemmas.
 First she must contemplate different ways the community could value the forest and its biodiversity (“Ecosystem Services”).
 Then, she must explore the literature related to “Biodiversity and Disease” to ensure a complete understanding of the points of consensus and of disagreement in the research community.
 Of course, this is an issue for more than just scientists.
 Kiera should be fully aware of social and political implications of the research as well (“Environmental Justice and Disease Management”).
 Finally, Kiera will need to consider how to best communicate the research, including uncertainties, to the public, and this requires a decision regarding what the role of science should be in making a public policy decision about the forest (“Communicating Science and the Role of Science in Public Policy”).